Workable/riviere/README.md

 - Include hand-picked keys from request body in every log entry
 - Catch and log errors that might occur during the req/res lifecycle
 - Enhanche the unexpected errors with the request context (HoneyBadger frendly)
-- Works with koa 2.x and koa 1.x
+- Works with koa 2.x

 ## Installation